aquasecurity/trivy/docs/misconfiguration/comparison/conftest.md

 People who don't need built-in policies and write your policies should use Conftest.

 [^1]: Pass only the types of configuration file as input, specified in selector
-[^2]: To enrich the results such as ID, Title, Description, Severity, etc.
+[^2]: To enrich the results such as ID, Title, Description, etc.
-[^3]: Partially [supported][conftest-structured], but processing of metadata, such as filtering by severity, is not supported.
+[^3]: Conftest supports [structured errors in rules][conftest-structured], but they are free format and not natively supported by Conftest.
 [^4]: Trivy is not able to run `*_test.rego` like `conftest verify`.
 [^5]: Dockerfile, HCL, HCL2, JSON, TOML, and YAML
 [^6]: CUE, Dockerfile, EDN, HCL, HCL2, HOCON, Ignore files, INI, JSON, Jsonnet, TOML, VCL, XML, and YAML